spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/data-import-dynamic-chunks.md

 ## Dynamic memory allocation

 To use the memory more efficiently the batch size is now calculated based on the amount of memory available for current thread.
-When memory is full by some threshold value database insert is performed.
+When memory is full by some threshold value processing of the current batch is performed.

 The algorithm uses the following variables:
 - Allowed total memory for PHP thread
 - Currently used memory
 - Maximum used memory during the execution of current thread

-Implementation is based on a gradual principle when we reach a memory threshold usage step-by-step.

-Two variables are also important here:
 - Graduality factor
 - Memory threshold percent

+Implementation is based on a gradual principle for the calculation a memory threshold usage step-by-step.

 ## Graduality factor

 Graduality factor is a number that defines how many steps a program needs to take before a maximum allowed memory usage is reached.

-The larger the gradually factor is, the more approximation steps the program takes, and the higher  the accuracy is.
-A smaller gradually factor makes application work faster but rougher.
+The larger the graduality factor is, the more approximation steps the program takes, and the higher the accuracy is.
+A smaller gradually factor allows to calculate the memory limit  faster but rougher.

 ## Memory threshold percent
 Memory threshold percent is an integer that defines the percentage of available system memory that can be used for data import.